i-lateral/scripts/README.md

-# Server Backup Scripts
+# Server Scripts

-The scripts in this repo are used for standard server backups.
-By default they backup everything to the /srv/backups directory and remove any files in that directory older than 60 days.
+The scripts in this repo are usefull for repetative server tasks (such as backups, setting up a new hosting account, etc).

+Some of these scripts are single use, others are designed to be run via cron.

+## Scripts in this repo

+The following scripts are located here:

+### db-backup.sh (cron script)

+Generic backup script for MySQL databases

+### hostingsetup.sh

+Setup a new hosting environment ready for SS site

+### remove-old.sh (cron script)

+Simple script design to remove old (over 30 days) backup files

+### sspakrunner.sh (cron script)

+Call this with a location (eg /var/www) and it will backup all SS sites using SSPAK

-## Usage
+## Cron Usage

-These scripts should be run via cron.
-You can add these entries to your crontab (preferably as root).
+Some scripts are intended to be run via cron.
+You can add these entries to your crontab (preferably as root), EG:

 01 03 * * * /opt/backup-scripts/db-backup.sh
-01 04 * * * /opt/backup-scripts/remove-old.sh